 Fawri service is available through 12 FAIC Customers Happiness Centres.
 They are:

-- Al Wehdah and Khalifa City in Abu Dhabi
+- Al Jazeera and Khalifa City in Abu Dhabi

 - Al Barsha, Al Rashidiya and Karama in Dubai

 - Umm Al Quwain Centre.

 Note that after the Emirates ID expires, the ID holder must apply for its renewal.
 The Federal Authority for Identity and Citizenship (FAIC) will send you a notification via SMS requesting you to renew your ID card.
 You will need to submit your renewal application in person at an accredited typing centre or online via the website of FAIC.

 You might need to visit one of FAIC service centre or preventive medical centre to provide your biometric details.

 Note that if you are late in submitting ID card applications, you could be fined AED 20 per day of delay; AED 1000 is the maximum fine.
 Late fines are applied on ID renewal procedures after 30 days of its expiry.

 Late fines apply also in case of any delay in reporting any data change after 30 days of the occurrence of the change.